Accessories Bicycles Parts Specials Tools

 SPD cleats.
 The cleats are rotated to accommodate my

-natural toe-out: the cleats are parallel, and the slots under them splay
+natural toe-out: the cleats are parallel, while the slots under them splay

 outward, though intended to point directly forward.
 Also,